compusciencing/compusciencing.github.io/_posts/2023-09-20-makingcs-education.md

 <img style="display: block; margin-left: auto; margin-right: auto; width: 50%;" src="/assets/2023-09-20-makingcs-cseducation/ZeusReal.webp">

-*Figure 2:* Zeus is a good stuffie.
+*Figure 2:* Zeus is a good stuffed animal.

 We used [Polycam](https://poly.cam/) on an iPad to create a mesh of the stuffed animal from a series of photos.